-the requisite authority to do so.
+his agreement is signed on behalf of the parties, each signatory to this warranting that he/she is ne requisite authority to do so.

 Signed this day of

 (Place)

-(Full name)
+(Full name)(Signature)on

-behalf of (Supplier/contractor/Agent)
+behalf of

-Contractor Responsible Manager (responsible for signing the Department of Public Works'

 contract on behalf of the contractor)

 Witnesses

-1
+1.

 2

-Signed this
+Signed this day of20

 at (Place)

-(Full name
+(Full nameon

-Behalf of Department of Public Works.
-(Contracts and/or Project Manager or Department of Public Works representative)
+Sehalf of Department of Public Works.

+Contracts and/or Project Manager or Department of Public Works representative)

-Witnesses
+Fitnesses

 1

 2

-Additions to health and safety specifications for all construction sites to include COVID 19
+Additions to health and safety specifications for all construction sites to include COVID